xalaida/laravel-translatable/README.md

 - Store all translations in the single 'translations' table.
 - Works with model accessors & mutators & casts, even with JSON.
 - Works with route model binding.
-- Archive previous translations to improve searching experience.
+- Archive translations to improve searching experience.
 - Provides useful events.